MorfeoMatrixx/RCBUS-TMS9918A-Dev/RomWBW-HBIOS/README.md

-## VRAM Memory Map Changes
+## TMS9918A VRAM Memory Map Changes
-Here I propose some changes to the VRAM Memory Map used in **RomWBW HBIOS**, to allow direct compatibility with J.B.Langstrom's example code (run under VDU Console) and future utility programs to take advantage of Multicolor & Bitmap modes with minimum effort.
+Here I propose some changes to the VRAM Memory Map used in **RomWBW HBIOS** driver code, to allow direct compatibility with J.B.Langstrom's example code (run under VDU Console) and future utility programs to take advantage of Multicolor & Bitmap modes with minimum effort.
 Current code at '**tms.asm**' sets the memory map differently than the standard published in TI's documentation.

 Below is a snipet from the modified **tms.asm** code showing some of the new memory map settings